The smelliest places to live in the UK, according to official complaints

 To find out, the home fragrance experts at Lifestyle Packaging have asked councils in the UK how many nuisance smell complaints they received from local residents between 2015-2019*.

-According to the UK Government, bad odour is deemed a “statutory nuisance” if it interferes with the use or enjoyment of a home or other premise, or if it injures health.
+According to the UK Government, a bad odour is deemed a “statutory nuisance” if it interferes with the use or enjoyment of a home or other premise, or if it injures health.
 Bad smells are also the third biggest turn-off for homebuyers, behind damp and the property being in a poor state of repair.

 In five years, the UK councils studied received a staggering 116,789 nuisance smell complaints – that’s one per every 500 people.
 Brits are also more likely to complain about their neighbours’ homes and gardens than restaurants, sewage, or industrial smells.